Document belonging to the Greek Mythology Link, a website created by Carlos Parada, author of Genealogical Guide to Greek Mythology

 The Aeolian Islands

-Sleep & Greed
+Sleep and Greed

 This is how Odysseus and his crew left the Aeolian Island.
-When they had sailed for nine days, having during the tenth day their homeland in sight and being also able to see the smoke rising from the town, Odysseus fell asleep, and his comrades, suspecting he carried gold and silver as gifts from the king and booty from the war, loosed the leather bag and all the winds came forth.
+When they had sailed for nine days, having during the tenth day their homeland in sight, and being also able to see the smoke rising from the town, Odysseus fell asleep, and his comrades, suspecting he carried gold and silver as gifts from the king and booty from the war, loosed the leather bag and all the winds came forth.

 Return to the start

 Borne by storms and an evil blast of wind, the ships sailed back again, over the waves they had just crossed, to the Aeolian Island.
-There they landed, and after taking a meal in the beach, Odysseus went back with a herald and another companion to the palace of Aeolus 2, whom he found busy in the midst of his daily activity, that is, feasting with his wife and children.
+There they landed, and after taking a meal in the beach, Odysseus went back with a herald and another companion to the palace of Aeolus 2, whom he found busy in the midst of his daily duties, that is, feasting with his wife and children.

 Humiliating second meeting